-A fresh burst of winter is on the horizon for Park City Mountain Resort this December 26, 2025.
+A new year brings a glimmer of hope to Park City Mountain Resort as fresh snow finally enters the forecast.
 Park City Mountain Resort is located in Utah, United States, and is one of the largest ski resorts in the country.

 Wind